14. New Scanning¶

 equal the number of axes.
 Some dimensions may have multiple axes.

-For example, the point generator for a SpiralModel
+For example, the point generator for a SpiralModel will have a single

 dimension consisting of both x- and y-axes.
 A grid generator may also be